7 Types of Conflict in Relationships & How to Deal With Them

 10 practical ways to deal with relationship conflicts

-We must understand that relationship conflicts aren’t bad.
+We must understand that relationship conflicts aren’t always bad.

 It’s a part of any relationship, and if handled correctly, it can bring you and your partner closer together.
 It’s how couples grow more mature and responsible over time.

-By learning how to deal with conflicts, you overcome challenges and become stronger.
+By learning how to resolve conflict in a relationship, you can overcome challenges and become stronger.

 1. Respect each other